reactjs/react.dev/src/content/blog/2024/04/25/react-19.md

 }
 ```

-During Server Side Rendering React will include the stylesheet in the `<head>` which ensures that the browser will not paint until it has loaded.
-If the stylesheet is discovered late after we've already started streaming React will ensure that the stylesheet is inderted into the `<head>` on the client before revealing the content of a Suspense boundary that depends on that stylesheet
+During Server Side Rendering React will include the stylesheet in the `<head>`, which ensures that the browser will not paint until it has loaded.
+If the stylesheet is discovered late after we've already started streaming, React will ensure that the stylesheet is inserted into the `<head>` on the client before revealing the content of a Suspense boundary that depends on that stylesheet

 During Client Side Rendering React will wait for newly rendered stylesheets to load before committing the render.